Rothamsted/agri-schemas/doc/biomol-use-cases/oma-use-case/README.md

 We have developed this use case starting from the need to map FastOMA results, [reference paper][INTRO-10].
 The main thing imported in KnetMiner from this software is HOG Trees, that is, subtrees of HOGs, and not necessarily whole trees.

 For KnetMiner, a HOG Tree is a subtree of HOGs (or similarly, of paralogous groups), which in turn, is a group of orthology-related proteins.
-Proteins linked to HOGs are linked to the HOG tree, the tree node where they're linked is omitted (though you can report info such as depth).
+A protein linked to any HOG belonging to the tree is linked to the HOG tree too, and the exact nodes are omitted (though you can report info such as depth).

 The idea is providing a synthetic view of the tree, to avoid too large final KGs, too detailed user views and performance issues with graph traversals.